-On-Campus defined as: (i) Any building or property owned or controlled by an institution within the same reasonably contiguous geographic area and used by the institution in direct support of or in a manner related to the institution's educational purposes, including residence halls; and (ii) Any building or property that is within or reasonably contiguous to the area identified in paragraph (i), that is owned by the institution but controlled by another person, is frequently used by students, and supports institutional purposes (such as a food or retail vendor).
+On-Campus is defined as any building or property that is (i) owned or controlled by WPI within the same reasonably contiguous geographic area and used by WPI in direct support of or in a manner related to the University's educational purposes, including residence halls; or that is (ii) within or reasonably contiguous to the area identified (i) owned by WPI but controlled by another person, is frequently used by students, and supports institutional purposes (such as a food or retail vendor).

-On-campus Student Housing Facility defined as: Any student housing facility that is owned or controlled by the institution or is located on property that is owned or controlled by the institution and is within the reasonably contiguous geographic area that makes up the campus is considered an on campus student housing facility.
-This category is a considered a subset of the On Campus category.
+On-campus Student Housing Facility is defined as any student housing facility that is owned or controlled by WPI or is located on property that is owned or controlled by WPI and is within the reasonably contiguous geographic area that makes up the campus.
+This category is a subset of the On Campus category.